vishvAsa/kalpAntaram/kANe/v2p2/36/Errata.md

 lino 14

-read yratani' for 'vraten' line 31
+read vratani' for 'vraten' line 31

 road 'notes 22181 and 2219' for notor